Trade Gold Trading

 Rules for Elliott Count in Gold Trading

-Based on the market patterns formations and occurrences formed by this trading theory, there are several guidelines & rules for valid Counts:
+Based on the common market shapes and things that happen in this trading idea, there are some rules for correct Counts:

 Five pattern (dominant trend)